Eschatologue/CM_wiki/docs/class/paladin/glory.md

 ## Level 3: Inspiring Smite

-Immediately after you deal damage to a creature with any of your Paladin’s Smite spells, you can expend one use of your Channel Divinity and distribute Temporary Hit Points to creatures of your choice within 30 feet of yourself, which can include you.
+Immediately after you deal damage to a creature with any of your Paladin's Smite spells, you can expend one use of your Channel Divinity and distribute Temporary Hit Points to creatures of your choice within 30 feet of yourself, which can include you.
 The total number of Temporary Hit Points equals 2d8 + your Paladin level, divided among the chosen creatures however you like.

 ## Level 3: Peerless Athlete